Lymphoma Expert Dr. Craig Moskowitz Joins Sylvester as Physician-in-Chief for Oncology Service Line

 Craig H. Moskowitz, M.D., one of the world’s leading experts on lymphoma, will join Sylvester Comprehensive Cancer Center on May 14 as Physician-in-Chief for the Oncology Service Line.

 Moskowitz received his M.D. degree at Wayne State University School of Medicine.
 He completed an internal medicine internship and residency at Jacobi Hospital, affiliated with Albert Einstein College of Medicine, and a fellowship in hematology oncology at Memorial Sloan Kettering Cancer Center.
 Upon completing his fellowship, he joined the Memorial Sloan Kettering faculty in 1995.
-He became a Member of Memorial Sloan Kettering in 2011 and received the Steven A. Goldberg Chair in Lymphoma Research in 2014.
+He became a Member of Memorial Sloan Kettering in 2011 and received the Steven A. Greenberg Chair in Lymphoma Research in 2014.

 He concurrently has been a faculty member at Weill Medical College of Cornell University in New York City, rising to the rank of professor in 2011.
 He is board certified in internal medicine, medical oncology and hematology.
 Additionally, he is the author of more than 275 articles in high-impact journals and a sought-after speaker at scientific conferences worldwide.

 “Dr. Moskowitz is an internationally recognized leader in lymphoma clinical research and treatment, specializing in the care of patients with Hodgkin lymphoma and non-Hodgkin lymphoma,” said Sylvester Director Stephen D. Nimer, M.D.
 “His research has been practice changing; his work has led to changes in the international standard of care for lymphoma patients.”

 “I am very pleased to be joining the team at Sylvester,” said Moskowitz.
 “Dr. Nimer was one of my mentors early in my career, and I very much look forward to working with him again.”